iamjoker021/CONDUCTOR_APP_BACKEND/README.md

-# Condiuctor App - Backend
+# Conductor App - Backend
 This is my personal project to build a Conductor App for easing payment solution via UPI.
 This Repo is back-end for that application

 ## Why ?